24 hour residential care

 Every room has ensuite facilities and residents are welcome to add their furnishings and personal belongings.
 The beautifully proportioned dining room and lounges are at the heart of our home.
 Our two smaller lounges, library and conservatory mean there is always a quiet place to be found to enjoy a book or meet with family and friends.

 Our accessible private gardens are full of interest throughout the year.
 Our summerhouse and seating areas offer opportunities to enjoy the fresh air whenever the weather allows!
+Our Bluebell Suite even has its own garden room complete with grass, a beautiful woodland mural, plants and birdsong – bringing the outside in for residents with limited mobility.

 We offer rooms for respite care and have five assisted living apartments with a lounge (with kitchen area), accessible wet room and separate bedroom.